jorisdevrede/cuddly-parakeet/README.md

 # cuddly-parakeet
-Python scripts for fumbling around
+Python scripts for chunking xml sources and processing them in parallel.